 The trend lines also show the degree to which data may be quite similar overall despite the variations from day to day.
 Headways may follow the same general pattern and average values, but be wildly different at the detail level from one day to the next.

-This CSV file contains the headway information for “up” or westbound trips on 504 King for May 1, 2013.
+This file contains the headway information for “up” or westbound trips on 504 King for May 1, 2013.
 Each of the “timepoints” I have defined has a set of columns with vehicle numbers, times, and headways between vehicles.
 These data directly generate the following charts.

 Creating the Link Time Charts

 Link times show the time required for a vehicle to travel from one point to another.
 As discussed above, there are arrival and departure times at each “timepoint” for each vehicle.
 The elapsed time between a departure from point “n” and arrival at “n+1” gives the link time.

 As with headways, link times can also have multiple vehicles starting from a timepoint together, but they probably do not get to the next timepoint as a group, and each vehicle’s time is calculated separately.

 The link times are plotted in the same manner as the headways with a trend line to show the overall movement of data values.
 Generally speaking, link times are much more tightly clustered around the trend lines than headways.
 This indicates that the time needed to get from point “a” to “b” is fairly reliable and predictable in most cases even though the spacing of individual vehicles may be less so.